Société des alcools du Québec: History

 The Société des alcools du Québec was created in 1921 under the name Quebec Liquor Commission (Commission des liqueurs du Québec).
 In 1961, it became the Régie des alcools du Québec (Quebec Liquor Control) and, in 1971, the Société des alcools du Québec.

 In 1921, an Alcoholic Beverages Act was passed and the Quebec Liquor Commission was established to conduct the trade of beer, wine and cider, and eventually spirits too.
 This provincial-owned corporation would then on exercise a legal monopoly on all distribution of alcohol in Quebec.
-In its first year, the commission establishes a quality control laboratory, opens 64 stores selling 383 products, employs 415 people and grosses $15 million in sales.
+In its first year, the commission established a quality control laboratory, opened 64 stores selling 383 products, employed 415 people and grossed $15 million in sales.